 4 Resolution No. 27-2015, "A Resolution for the Board of Directors of the Livermore Amador Valley Transit Authority Updating the Consolidated Fare Schedules and Transfer Agreements for Passengers."

-5 Try Transit to School Promotion information available online: http://wheelsbus.com/index.aspx?recordid=243&page=33; accessed October 12, 2015.
+http://wheelsbus.com/index.aspx?recordid=243&page=33; accessed October 12, 2015.